 The Batwa Trail

-When the national park was established the Batwa were evicted from the forest and abandoned their low-impact, nomadic lifestyle.
-The only time they are permitted to re-enter their cherished forest is as tour guides on the Batwa Trail, on which visitors will discover the magic of the Batwa’s ancient home while enjoying nature walks and learning about the cultural heritage.
+When the national park was established, the Batwa were evicted from the forest and abandoned their low-impact, nomadic lifestyle.
+The only time they are permitted to re-enter their cherished forest is as tour guides on the Batwa Trail, on which visitors will discover the magic of the Batwa’s ancient home while enjoying nature walks and learning about their cultural heritage.

 The Batwa demonstrate hunting techniques, gather honey, point out medicinal plants and demonstrate how to make bamboo cups.
 Guests are invited to the sacred Garama Cave, once a refuge for the Batwa, where the women of the community perform a sorrowful song which echoes eerily around the depths of the dark cave and leaves guests with a moving sense of the richness of this fading culture.

 Part of the tour fee goes directly to the guides and musicians, and the rest goes to the Batwa community fund to cover school fees and books and improve their livelihoods.